 Learn about the temples.
 Each temple has its own requirements for visitors.
 In addition to dress code and specific behavior norms, there are temples that allow only Hindus or men.
 These are very specific cases, though it’s always good to read more on this topic.

 The local accent is equally weird as yours.
-As much as you struggle to understand Indians, they go through the same process with you.
+As much as you might struggle to understand Indians initially, they go through the same process with you.
 They are also not habitual to your accent.